Linguistic development of Genie: Early communication progress

 Psychologists Jack Block and Jeanne Block evaluated Genie in February 1971 and put her language below the two-year-old level on the Vineland Adaptive Behavior Scale.
 During the next month her vocabulary acquisition began to accelerate at a progressively more rapid pace, with observers putting her active vocabulary at over 100 words.
 Doctors noted that she seemed to know far more words than she would spontaneously say, but could not be sure about the extent of either her receptive or expressive vocabulary because she was so responsive to nonverbal stimuli.
 After another month, Genie began spontaneously producing one-word utterances and began to understand increasingly complex sentences.
 Soon after she appeared to understand some basic elements of the give-and-take nature of conversation, and without prompting could provide non-imitative one-word responses to statements or questions.

 By May 1971, most of Genie's vocabulary consisted of words for colors, the numbers 1 through 5, the word "mama", the names of a few people, the verbs "stop it" and "spit", and a large number of miscellaneous nouns.
 She also knew a few compound verbs, such as put back, although she treated them as single words in her vocabulary, and learned few stative verbs within the typical time frame of language acquisition.
 Whereas children's vocabulary primarily consists of nouns and a few particles, Genie's early lexicon contained almost as many adjectives and verbs as nouns, and unlike most children she used entire phrases as labels, only doing so with single words if asked.
 Before she began forming two-word sentences she could both ask for something and associate an object with someone, which was normal, but unlike most children she could also ask about memories or future events which had previously been mentioned.
 In late May 1971 with Jean Butler, her teacher at the hospital, Genie showed comprehension of basic commands.

 Genie had very little control of her voice during this time.
 Her vocalizations were completely monotonic, abnormally high-pitched, and very soft, with many of her early utterances totally silent and others so quiet that they sounded like whispers.
 Throughout 1971 her voice was extremely glottalized, and when she spoke she frequently pronounced only a few sounds; for instance, the word "doctor" sounded more like "dert".
 Despite knowing how to ask questions, she could only indicate them through facial expressions.
-Despite the lack of variability in her own voice, she clearly understood different tones of voice in other peoples' speech.
+Additionally, in spite of the lack of variability in her own voice, she clearly understood different tones of voice in other peoples' speech.